 - 1. Open the tool handles and remove the two die retaining screws from the tool jaws. - 2.
-Place the wire anvil and insulation anvil in the moving jaw so that their chamfered sides and their marked surfaces face outward, when mounted in the moving jaw of the tool frame. - 3.
+Place the wire anvil and insulation anvil so that their chamfered sides and their marked surfaces face outward, when mounted in the moving jaw of the tool frame. - 3.
 Insert the two die retaining pins. - 4.
-Insert the long die retaining screw through the jaw and through both anvil dies, and tighten the screw just enough to hold the dies in place.
+Insert the short die retaining screw through the jaw and through both anvil dies, and tighten the screw just enough to hold the dies in place.
 Do not tighten the screw completely at this time.

-- 5. Place the wire crimper and insulation crimper in the stationary jaw so that their chamfered sides and their marked surfaces face outward, when mounted in the stationary jaw of the tool frame. - 6.
+- 5. Place the wire crimper and insulation crimper so that their chamfered sides and their marked surfaces face outward, when mounted in the stationary jaw of the tool frame. - 6.
 Insert the two die retaining pins. - 7.
-Insert the short die retaining screw through the jaw and through both crimper dies, and tighten the screw just enough to hold the dies in place.
+Insert the long die retaining screw through the jaw and through both crimper dies, and tighten the screw just enough to hold the dies in place.
 Do not tighten the screw completely at this time. - 8.
 Carefully close the tool handles, making sure that the anvils and crimpers align properly.
 Continue closing the tool handles until the ratchet in the tool frame has engaged sufficiently to hold the anvils and crimpers in place, then tighten both die retaining screws. - 9.
-Place the locator over the end of the long screw, and position the locator against the side of the tool jaw. - 10.
-Place the washer and nut onto the end of the long screw.
-Align the locator slot with the crimping section and carefully tighten the nut. - 11.
-To disassemble, close the tool handles until the ratchet releases, remove the nut, the washer, the locator, the two die retaining screws, and the four die retaining pins, and slide the anvils and crimpers out of the tool jaws.
+Place the locator assembly over the end of the long screw, and position the locator assembly against the side of the tool jaw. - 10.
+Place the nut onto the end of the long screw and tighten the nut enough to hold the locator assembly in place, while still allowing the locator to slide up and down. - 11.
+To disassemble, close the tool handles until the ratchet releases, remove the nut, the locator assembly, the two die retaining screws, and the four die retaining pins, and slide the anvils and crimpers out of the tool jaws.